itanand/itanand/README.md

 ![Add a subheading](https://user-images.githubusercontent.com/38817976/225311019-495d9965-0fc0-491d-9755-d29ace339761.png)

-I am a Entrepreneur and DevOps Engineer with experiance in Open Source, Software Development, Cloud Services and Freelancing.
-I love to build the Platforms and I love to explore the open Source world, Cloud Services, and the challenges associated with them.
-I like to Explore the new technologies, and share my knowledge with others.
-Currently, I'm learning and implementing DevOps.
+I am a seasoned DevOps Engineer with expertise in Open Source technologies, Software Development, Cloud Services, and Freelancing.
+My passion lies in constructing robust platforms and delving into the vast realms of the Open Source community, Cloud Services, and the intricacies that come with them.
+I thrive on exploring cutting-edge technologies and am enthusiastic about sharing my acquired knowledge with others.
+Presently, I am actively engaged in learning and implementing DevOps practices to further enhance my skill set.

-- 🌱 I'm Currently building an Open Source EdTech Platform.
+- 🌱 I'm Currently working for 8848 Digital as a DevOps Engineer.
 - 🥇 Top Rated Upwork Freelancer
 - 🎖  Former DevOps Engineer At Cloudplinth, HeaTrec Solutions, Accenture.
-- 🎖  Learning DevOps Tools, Full Stack❤️.
+- 🎖  Learning How to simplify Software Development Processes ❤️.
 - 👯 I’m looking to collaborate on Linkedin.
-- 🎖 Completed 3 tech internships at CCTech, Varada 🛒, Zenrays 🎥, 🚗 and WERP india 📺
+- 🎖 Completed 4 tech internships at CCTech, Varada 🛒, Zenrays 🎥, 🚗 and WERP india 📺
 - 🤔 Need some help with technical interview.
 - 💬 Ask me about Frontend Development, AWS Services, Freelancing and any Open Source stuff.
 - 📫 How to reach me: [Twitter - @iamanand](https://twitter.com/AnandMo00714761) , [Linkedin - @itanand](https://www.linkedin.com/in/itanand/) , [Website - @itanand](https://itanand.netlify.app/)